lokumai/smolagents-quickstart-template/docs/experiments_ara.md

 - Removing the knowledge base and doing experiments again

 The results will show if the knowledge base has any effect in the overall system success or not.
 For example, if without the knowledge base we see the results become worse, it means that the knowledge base is useful.
 If there is no change in results, it means that the knowledge base is not that useful!

+Normally in Ablation Studies we expect to see lower metric values when removing a feature, because initially we hypothised that the feature we added is useful.
+But sometimes it does not make a difference, or it even makes the results worse!
+Which implies that the feature we added is not that useful.